Jeanselme/AI4ALL/README.md

 Instructors: Vincent Jeanselme (vjeansel@andrew.cmu.edu).

-This project has been created for [PreCollege Artifical Intelligence](https://admission.enrollment.cmu.edu/pages/access-artificial-intelligence) at Carnegie Mellon University in July 2018.
+This project has been created for [PreCollege Artifical Intelligence](https://admission.enrollment.cmu.edu/pages/access-artificial-intelligence) in partnership with [AI4ALL](http://ai-4-all.org/) at Carnegie Mellon University in July 2018.

 ------

 ## Description
 What is the price of your dream house ?
-This dataset will allow you to answer this question by building a regression model.
-This model will be based on 79 variables describing each and every aspect of houses in Ames, Iowa.
-Your goal is to predict the price of the house given these multiple variables.
+This dataset will allow you to answer this question by building a **regression** model.
+This model will be based on **79 variables** describing each and every aspect of houses in Ames, Iowa.
+Your goal is to **predict the price of the house** given these multiple variables.

 This project explores a real application of machine learning in order to modelize a problem and to understand the influence of different parameters.
-You will explore every step of the process: analyzing, visualizing, cleaning the data in order to build and then evaluate different models.
+You will explore every step of the process: **analyzing**, **visualizing**, **cleaning** the data in order to build and then **evaluate** different models.
 You will learn how to build a model in python using standard libraries such as `numpy`, `pandas` and `sklearn` in order to solve your first supervised regression problem.
 Understanding the data will be a strong focus of this project because machine learning is not magic.
 It is a tool reflecting an understanding of the data which has to complete the human reflection but not replace it.

 ## Planning